One-Nexus/Synergy/README.md

 ## Example

-> Using Synergy to create a basic `accordion` module - [Learn more](https://github.com/esr360/Synergy/wiki/Example-Uncovered) about this example
+> Using Synergy to create a basic `accordion` module which will be configured by `accordion.json` - [Learn more](https://github.com/esr360/Synergy/wiki/Example-Uncovered) about this example

 ### Structure